 Hillyer McKeown is committed to being a Sustainable Palm Oil City Partner

-We at Hillyer McKeown (HM) are committed to taking part in the Sustainable Palm Oil City project and are taking the Sustainable Palm Oil Challenge led by Chester Zoo.
+We at Hillyer McKeown (HM) are committed to taking part in the Sustainable Palm Oil City project having taken the Act for Wildlife Sustainable Palm Oil Challenge led by Chester Zoo.

 We have been working with the Zoo to identify areas where we can switch current products to those which use Sustainable Palm Oil (SPO).
-An SPO group has been set up to achieve the task and starting in the kitchen, HM has identified and begun swapping cleaning products to support the campaign for Chester to become the first Sustainable Palm Oil City in the World.
+An SPO group has been set up to achieve the task and starting in the kitchen, the team began by swapping cleaning products.
+We are proud to support the campaign which resulted in Chester becoming the first Sustainable Palm Oil City in the World.

-We will continue to work with suppliers to ensure that where palm oil is present in our food or products, it will be sourced from sustainable sources.
+In terms of SPO, we will continue to work with suppliers to ensure that where palm oil is present in our food or products, it will be from sustainable sources.
 By doing so we know that we are helping to protect wildlife around the world from the impact of unsustainable agricultural practices.